 Test the imagination of your attendees!
-Collect funny sentence starters and upload them to the Draw Lots activity.
+Collect funny sentence starters and upload them to the Raffle activity.
 Everyone gets a sentence starter randomly and they have to complete the sentence within a given time.

 So when you’re all set up, ask the first attendee to draw a starter and let them show how creative they are.

-You can also prepare little emoji-tales in the Draw Lots: just prepare emoji-sentences of 3-5 emojis, draw them to the attendees one-by-one and let them create a short story from the emojis.
+You can also prepare little emoji-tales in the Raffle: just prepare emoji-sentences of 3-5 emojis, draw them to the attendees one-by-one and let them create a short story from the emojis.

 The Stopwatch module can help you in the timing of the storytellers so you can give about 30 seconds for each player to build up a story.